First service held at a showroom turned church

-DICKSON CITY, Pa. — The former Gibbons Ford dealership in Dickson city is now home to Cornerstone Alliance Church.
+DICKSON CITY, Pa. — The former Gibbons Ford dealership in Dickson City is now home to Cornerstone Alliance Church.

 Members finally gathered here this weekend for the first in-person service in the new space.

-"I feel a jumble of emotions, I'm excited I'm nervous, ministry 23 years and I have first day jitters," said Rev. Nestor Soto.
+"I feel a jumble of emotions, I'm excited I'm nervous, ministry 23 years and I have first-day jitters," said Rev. Nestor Soto.

 The new place of worship is the product of two churches merging: The Peckville Alliance Church in Blakely and the County Alliance Church in Clarks Summit.